Frequently Asked Questions about IWI

 What is IWI?

-The International Wealth Index, or IWI, is a comparable asset-based wealth index that can be used for measurement of the level of material well-being or standard of living of households in low and middle income countries.
+The International Wealth Index, or IWI, is a comparable asset-based wealth index that can be used to measure the level of material well-being or standard of living of households in low and middle income countries.

 What does a household's IWI value mean?